-Most home buyers choose the comfort of a fixed rate for 30 years, the most popular option, although there are other choices, including 15 year term.
+Most home buyers choose the comfort of a fixed rate for 30 years, the most popular option, although there are other choices, including 15-year term.
 However, hybrid options might be worth checking out.
-This offers a fixed rate for a period of time, and then becomes an adjustable mortgage.
+This offers a fixed rate for a period and then becomes an adjustable mortgage.
 As a reminder, the other options are a fixed rate mortgage in which the lender cannot raise the interest rate, or an adjustable rate mortgage, which fluctuates based on a short-term benchmark such as one year Treasuries or LIBOR.
-This blog provides an outline on the basics of mortgages.
+This blog provides an outline of the basics of mortgages.

 However, a 5/1 ARM is 3.05%.
 On the same $500,000 mortgage, the payment is $2,121.53, a monthly savings of about $400.

 Hybrids are quoted with the length of time for the fixed rate, followed by how frequently it is then adjusted.
 A 5/1 ARM means the rate will be fixed for five years and then will be adjusted annually.
 Other popular options are a 3/1 ARM, 7/1 ARM, 10/1 ARM.

 The approach is not without risks.
 Homeowners may end of staying longer in the home for a variety of reasons, such as changing financial or personal circumstances.
 This means the interest rate could spike upwards at the end of the fixed rate period, especially if short-term rates are not at these rock-bottom levels.
 Alternatively, the housing market could be vastly different, and it may be difficult to sell when you are ready, at which point your payment could go up.
 Mortgage rates may not be as attractive when you are ready to move up to a larger place, another point to consider.